influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

 In InfluxDB 1.x, data is stored in [databases](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#database) and [retention policies](/{{< latest "influxdb" "v1" >}}/concepts/glossary/#retention-policy-rp).
-In InfluxDB Cloud and InfluxDB OSS 2.0, data is stored in [buckets](/influxdb/v2.0/reference/glossary/#bucket).
+In InfluxDB OSS 2.0, data is stored in [buckets](/influxdb/v2.0/reference/glossary/#bucket).
 Because InfluxQL uses the 1.x data model, before querying in InfluxQL, a bucket must be mapped to a database and retention policy (DBRP).

 **Complete the following steps:**